dbrant/licheepi-nano-buildroot/README.md

 This build includes a DTS file that supports a 480x272 TFT screen (plugged into the 40-pin flex-PCB connector on the board).
 The custom kernel branch also includes a DTS file with support for 800x480 TFT resolution: use `suniv-f1c100s-licheepi-nano` name for the DTS file, and update `boot.cmd` and `genimage.cfg` to reference that device tree as well.

-## Working from Windows

-If you checked out the repo in Windows, and are running Vagrant in a Windows environment, there may be problems with line endings (CRLF versus LF).
-The whole build might actually work, but then the boot process will fail because the `boot.cmd` file contains lines with incorrect line endings, which will cause u-boot to break.

-You'll need to manually convert the line endings to unix (LF) in these files before proceeding.

 ## Setting up GPIO

 If you want to use the GPIO pins (E0 - E12), the reference number of each pin is 128 plus the E-number.
 For example, `E7` would be 135.
 To work with a GPIO pin, such as E7, you would do the following: